Scaffold a new service with Actions

 Port-actionsRepository

-In your Port-actions Azure DevOps repository, create an Azure Pipeline file named azure-pipelines.yml in the root of the repo's main branch with the following content:Azure DevOps Pipeline Script
+In your Port-actions Azure DevOps repository, create an Azure Pipeline file named azure-pipelines.yml in the root of the repo's main branch with the following content:Azure DevOps pipeline script (Click to expand)

 Replace <SERVICE_CONNECTION_NAME> with the name of the service connection you created in Azure DevOps